SSE Renewables logo

 Local rates contributions

-Cummeenabuddoge Wind Farm would contribute between €1.5 million and €2 million in annual rates payments to associated local county councils, making the renewable energy development an important contributor in exchequer funding.
+Cummeenabuddoge Wind Farm would contribute an estimated €1 million in annual rates payments to associated local county councils, making the renewable energy development an important contributor in exchequer funding.

 This would have a positive impact on the development of local infrastructure such as roads, public transport, lighting, street cleaning, libraries, fire services, public amenities and employment.